gcoop-libre/ansible-role-suitecrm/README.md

 Requirements
 ------------

-You need a server running GNU+Linux with rsync, Apache, PHP and MySQL.
+You need a server running GNU+Linux (with rsync and unzip), Apache, PHP and MySQL.
 You can use the following roles:

 * `gcoop-libre.apache`
 * `gcoop-libre.percona-repo`